nojb/tiger2ml/README.md

     opam install tiger2ml

-This will intall the actual preprocessor, `tiger2ml`, as well as a OCaml library with Findlib name `tigerLib` which is needed to compile the generated OCaml programs.
+This will install the actual preprocessor, `tiger2ml`, as well as a OCaml library with Findlib name `tigerLib` which is needed to compile the generated OCaml programs.

 [OPAM]: https://opam.ocaml.org